-Jim Chapman‘s been in LA working on a script, and during the 10 days he and Tanya Burr were there, they spent half their time in a heavenly-looking apartment.
+Jim Chapman‘s been in LA working on a script, and during the ten days he and Tanya Burr were there, they spent half their time in a heavenly-looking apartment.
 (It’s easy to be incredibly jealous of that living arrangement.)

-In this video, Jim takes us through a day in the working holiday life of Mr. Chapman, with him going to a load of meetings.
+In this video, Jim takes us through a day in the working holiday life of Mr Chapman, with him going to a load of meetings.
 He also teases a potential job being the face of a company’s future campaign, so watch this space.

 What’s Your Unstoppable Hobby? | SuperSamStuff

 Do you like crocheting?
 Then you’re like Sam Saffold-Geri, kind of… Not really.
 Let’s explain.
-Everyone has hobbies, whether that be the aforementioned crocheting, sailing or Sam’s preferred choice: going to the cinema.
+Everyone has hobbies, whether that be the aforementioned crocheting, sailing, or Sam’s preferred choice: going to the cinema.

 Sam’s partnered with NCS to talk about something that makes you feel unstoppable.
 For him, it’s sitting in a dark room and watching a film with a bag of corn.
 He goes on to explain the beauty of the cinematic experience is that it’s collated by others.
 You go to the cinema because someone has decided a film’s playing there.
 This can be a bad thing (we really don’t need another Transformers movie, for example), but it can be incredible.
 You can be invested more because you had no preconceived notion of what to expect.
-It’s magical and partly the reason why Sam wants to make films himself.
+It’s magical, and it’s part of the reason why Sam wants to make films himself.